-Send data to Tulip
+Send customer profiles to Tulip

 Tulip is a store experience platform that helps your brand connect with your customers by using personalized retail experiences, access to online and in-store products, and seamless omnichannel checkout and fulfillment.